ozanj/heoc21grads/index.md

 # Destiny McLennan, Ph.D.

+<p class="description">Described by advisor as: Inquisitive, inspiring, and fierce</p>

 ### "We Just Find Ways to Survive": Identity and Asset-Based Decision-Making Processes Among Black Youth in an AntiBlack Reality<br>Chair: Cecilia Rios-Aguilar

 *** =left